Jim Reeves: Britain and Ireland

 Reeves toured Britain and Ireland during 1963, between his tours of South Africa and continental Europe.
 Reeves and the Blue Boys were in Ireland from May 30 to June 19, 1963, with a tour of US military bases from June 10 to 15, when they returned to Ireland.
 They performed in most counties in Ireland, though Reeves occasionally abbreviated performances because he was unhappy with the available pianos at concert venues.
-In a June 6, 1963 interview with Spotlight magazine, Reeves expressed his concerns about the tour schedule and the condition of the pianos, but said he was pleased with the audiences.
+In a June 6, 1963, interview with Spotlight magazine, Reeves expressed his concerns about the tour schedule and the condition of the pianos, but said he was pleased with the audiences.

 A press reception for him at the Shannon Shamrock Inn was organized by Tom Monaghan of Bunratty Castle, County Clare.
 Showband singers Maisie McDaniel and Dermot O'Brien welcomed him on May 29, 1963.
 A photograph appeared in the Limerick Leader on June 1, 1963.
 Press coverage continued from May until Reeves' arrival with a photograph of the press reception in The Irish Press.
 Billboard magazine in the US also reported the tour before and after.
-The single "Welcome to My World" with the B/W side "Juanita" was released by RCA Victor during June 1963 and bought by the distributors Irish Records Factors Ltd. This scored the record number one while Reeves was there during June.
+The single "Welcome to My World" with the B-side "Juanita" was released by RCA Victor during June 1963 and bought by the distributors Irish Records Factors Ltd. This scored the record number one while Reeves was there during June.

 A number of accounts of his dances were given in the local newspapers, with a good one in The Kilkenny People of his dance in the Mayfair Ballroom, where 1,700 people were present.
 A photograph in The Donegal Democrat had Reeves' singing in the Pavesi Ball Room on June 7, 1963, and an account of his nonappearance on stage in The Diamond, Kiltimagh, County Mayo in The Western People representing how the tour went in different areas.

-He planned to record an album of popular Irish songs, and had three number-one songs in Ireland during 1963 and 1964: "Welcome to My World", "I Love You Because", and "I Won't Forget You".
+He planned to record an album of popular Irish songs and had three number-one songs in Ireland during 1963 and 1964: "Welcome to My World", "I Love You Because", and "I Won't Forget You".
 The last two are estimated to have sold 860,000 and 750,000, respectively, in Britain alone, excluding Ireland.
 Reeves had 11 songs in the Irish chart from 1962 to 1967.
 He recorded two ballads, "Danny Boy" and "Maureen".
 "He'll Have to Go" was his most popular song there and was at number one and on the chart for months.
 He was one of the most popular recording artists in Ireland, in the first 10 after the Beatles, Elvis Presley, and Cliff Richard.

 He was permitted to perform in Ireland by the Irish Federation of Musicians on the condition that he share the bill with Irish show bands, becoming popular by 1963.
 The British Musicians' Union would not permit him to perform there, because no agreement existed for British show bands to travel to America, in exchange for the Blue Boys playing in Britain.
 Reeves did, however, perform for British radio and TV programmes.